What Your Restaurant Online Ordering Tool Really Costs You

 Grubhub charges an average of 15-25% commission per order.
 Lower rates are available, but even that has a “cost” for your restaurant of lower placement in search results.
 Rates vary depending on what your restaurant is looking for, but generally include a 4% processing fee, a marketing fee ranging from 15-20%, and a delivery service fee of 10% if you use their drivers.

 How Much Does UberEats Charge Restaurants

 UberEats charges restaurants 15-30%, depending on whether you use their drives or your own.

 How Much Does ChowNow Charge Restaurants

 ChowNow charges restaurants $99 monthly and a $199 setup fee for each location, and they have a range of packages that increase in price from there.

-Eat24 charges a fixed percent which results in 12.5% of a restaurant’s net online sales.
+Eat24 charges a fixed percentage which results in 12.5% of a restaurant’s net online sales.

-These commissions and fees mean that the more business a restaurant does online, the higher percentage of its sales go to the vendor, deflating how profitable a restaurant's online ordering can be.
+These escalating commissions and fees mean that the more business a restaurant does online, the higher percentage of its sales go to the vendor, reducing online profitability.